Araujojr/Hello-World-ArJr/README.md

 # Hello-World-ArJr
-One day i will be so helpful to every one!
+One day I will be so helpful to every one!